wiseStann/WBC-WebBlockChain/README.md

-# WBC-WebBlockChain
+# WebBlockChain
-Blockchain built using Python Flask.
+Blockchain built using Python Flask.</br>
-On this blockchain the cryptocurrency WBC (Webcoin) is used.
+For practical purposes cryptocurrency WBC (Webcoin) is introduced and based on this blockchain.